-There are rare cases where spinal degeneration and the resulting nerve compression require emergency treatment.
+There are rare cases where spinal degeneration and nerve compression require emergency treatment.
 Patients who are experiencing bladder or bowel movement incontinence, extreme muscle weakness in the legs, or excessive pain should visit the emergency room immediately.
-These could be symptoms of a serious spinal disorder including cauda equina syndrome, a serious disorder that needs urgent medical attention.
+These could be symptoms of a serious spinal problem including cauda equina syndrome, a serious disorder that needs urgent medical attention.

-To diagnose foraminal narrowing, your physician will take a detailed medical history and discuss the exact nature of your symptoms.
+To diagnose foraminal narrowing, your doctor will review your medical history and discuss the exact nature of your symptoms.
 Your doctor or spine surgeon will look for levels of pain, limitations of movement, loss of reflexes, and other symptoms.
-In addition, they may order diagnostic imaging tests such as x-rays, CT scans, and MRI to rule out tumors, injuries, or abnormalities, assess the damage to soft tissues, and see the size, shape, and nearby structures in the spinal canal.
+In addition, they may order imaging studies tests such as x-rays, CT scans, and MRI to rule out tumors, injuries, or abnormalities, assess the damage to soft tissues, and see the size, shape, and nearby structures in the spinal canal.

 Treatment for Foraminal Narrowing

-Often the pain caused by foraminal narrowing can be relieved through nonsurgical, conservative treatment.
-These treatments are designed to reduce inflammation and provide pain relief as well as strengthen the muscles that support the spine.
+Pain caused by foraminal narrowing is first treated by conservative methods.
+However, if conservative treatment fails to alleviate the symptoms then surgical treatment may be necessary.
+Foraminal narrowing treatment is designed to reduce inflammation and provide pain relief as well as strengthen the muscles that support the spine.

 Non-surgical treatment options may include:

-If conservative, non-surgical treatment methods provide little or no pain relief after a few months, your physician may recommend a surgical intervention.
+If conservative, non-surgical treatment methods provide little or no pain relief after a few months, your doctor may recommend a surgical intervention.
 Surgical procedures may include:

-• Foraminotomy – to create more space in the foramen
+- Foraminotomy – to create more space in the foramina

 Your spine surgeon will consult with you about which procedures are appropriate for your condition.